Fast-64/fast64/fast64_internal/z64/README.md

 2. If you moved / rotated / etc. one of the camera shots / armatures in object mode, this transformation will be ignored.
 You can fix this by selecting the shot / armature in object mode and clicking Object > Apply > All Transforms.
 That will convert the transform to actual changed positions for each bone.

 If the game crashes check the transitions if you use the transition command (check both the ones from the entrance table and your cutscene script), also it will crash if you try to use the map select without having a 5th entrance (or more depending on the number of cutscenes you have) in the group for your scene.

+### Actor Cutscenes

+To get started, add an empty object with the "Actor Cutscene" type then add entries in the list.

+The informations required are the following:
+- `Priority`: how important the cutscene is, lower value means higher priority.
+- `Length`: the length of the cutscene, only useful when you're not using a cutscene script.
+Can be -1 if using a script.
+- `CS Cam ID`: the cutscene camera type. **IMPORTANT**: because of how `Play_AssignPlayerCsIdsFromScene` works, you need to match the order of the `PlayerCsId` enum (see `include/z64cutscene.h`) otherwise it won't work properly.
+Can be -1 if using a script.
+- `Script Index`: the index into the `CutsceneScriptEntry` array. **IMPORTANT**: this takes the priority over `CS Cam ID`, it's very important you leave this value to -1 if you don't want to use a script.
+- `Additional CS ID`: another index into `CutsceneEntry`, some actors might require using this (the actor responsible for "dawn/night of the X day", `en_test4`, requires this for instance).
+- `End Sound Effect`: the sound effect to play when the cutscene ends.
+- `Custom Value`: 0 - 99: actor-specific custom value.
+100+: spawn.
+255: none
+- `HUD Visibility`: which elements of the HUD to hide.
+- `End Cam`: the camera's behavior when the cutscene ends.
+- `Letterbox Size`: the size of the letterbox (the two black rectangles at the top and the bottom of the screen)

+If you want to use your own camera, add a camera object and enable "Is Actor CS Camera".
+Set the index, this is NOT the same order as normal scene cameras so choose 0 for the first actor cutscene camera you add.
+Finally, back in the actor cutscene entry, choose "Camera Object" as the value of `CS Cam ID` and select the camera you've just created.
+For the camera setting simply change that from the camera object you added.